Insider Selling: Atlassian (NASDAQ:TEAM) Director Sells 7,665 Shares of Stock

-Atlassian Corporation PLC (NASDAQ:TEAM – Get Free Report) Director Scott Farquhar sold 7,665 shares of the business’s stock in a transaction that occurred on Wednesday, November 5th.
-The stock was sold at an average price of $162.66, for a total transaction of $1,246,788.90.
-Following the sale, the director directly owned 291,270 shares of the company’s stock, valued at approximately $47,377,978.20.
-This trade represents a 2.56% decrease in their ownership of the stock.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+Atlassian Corporation PLC (NASDAQ:TEAM – Get Free Report) Director Scott Farquhar sold 7,665 shares of the company’s stock in a transaction on Friday, November 7th.
+The stock was sold at an average price of $155.58, for a total value of $1,192,520.70.
+Following the completion of the sale, the director owned 275,940 shares of the company’s stock, valued at $42,930,745.20.
+This represents a 2.70% decrease in their ownership of the stock.
+The sale was disclosed in a document filed with the SEC, which is accessible through the SEC website.

 Scott Farquhar also recently made the following trade(s):